 Effectively Treating Gout

 Gout is a form of inflammatory arthritis in which excessive amounts of uric acid crystallize around certain joints, particularly around the ankle, foot, and big toe, causing pain and swelling.
 Gout flares or attacks most often occur at night and may last for several days or weeks before dissipating.
-The may disappear altogether for a number of months, only to return again.
+The symptoms of gout may disappear altogether for a number of months, only to return again.

 It is possible to alleviate a gout attack in Los Angeles and prevent another flare up with certain medications, as well as limiting certain foods and maintaining a healthy weight.
 Gout also affects those who suffer from obesity, diabetes, renal disease, and hypertension.